 The first bibliographies on “Libya” appeared over one hundred years ago and were an important part of the colonial attempt to define and produce knowledge about colonized lands.
 In fact, it was an Italian colonial bibliographer, Federico Minutilli, who was responsible for resurrecting the ancient Roman designation Libia as a cover term for the three provinces of Tripolitania, Cyrenaica, and the Fezzan that the Italian colonial project eventually brought under its control.
 Since then, bibliographies about Libya have been published about every decade, containing updated references to scholarship, journalism, and general literature about the country.
 (It’s worth noting that studies on Libya compared to its neighbors are still few enough that compiling an all-encompassing bibliography is a relatively feasible project…).
 Here is a list of the ones I’ve managed to locate so far, with brief comments.

 §1.
-Lambert Playfair, Bibliography of the Barbary States: Part I: Tripoli and the Cyrenaica (London, 1889). —The first such bibliography to appear, this work contributes to the European race to colonize the lands that later became Libya.
+Lambert Playfair, Bibliography of the Barbary States: Part I: Tripoli and the Cyrenaica (London, 1889).
+The first such bibliography to appear, this work contributes to the European race to colonize the lands that later became Libya.
 Listed 579 books and articles in chronological order from Herodotus (!) to 1889, with an appendix describing 62 manuscripts obtained by the British Consulate in Tripoli.

 §2.
-Federico Minutilli, Bibliografia della Libia (Turin, 1903). —The first work to bring back the old Roman geographical designation Libia, it listed 1,269 titles and purported to contain all published references to Libya from the invention of the printing press until 1902.
+Federico Minutilli, Bibliografia della Libia (Turin, 1903).
+The first work to bring back the old Roman geographical designation Libia, it listed 1,269 titles and purported to contain all published references to Libya from the invention of the printing press until 1902.

 §3.
-Ugo Ceccherini, Bibliografia della Libia (Rome, 1915). —A continuation of Minutilli’s work containing 3,041 titles on Libya published between 1903 and 1914; the incredible uptake being due to Italy’s drive to colonize Libya.
+Ugo Ceccherini, Bibliografia della Libia (Rome, 1915).
+A continuation of Minutilli’s work containing 3,041 titles on Libya published between 1903 and 1914; the incredible uptake being due to Italy’s drive to colonize Libya.

 §4.
 R.W.
-Hill, Bibliography of Libya (Durham, 1959). —Conceived of as “a major project of research involving economic and social problems”, simultaneous to the discovery of oil in Libya, and part of a small publication series on Libya produced by the Durham Geography department.
+Hill, Bibliography of Libya (Durham, 1959).
+Conceived of as “a major project of research involving economic and social problems”, simultaneous to the discovery of oil in Libya, and part of a small publication series on Libya produced by the Durham Geography department.

 §6.
-Hans Schlüter, Index Libycus: Bibliography of Libya, 1957–1969, with supplementary material 1915–1956 (Boston, 1972). —Contains 4,418 entries covering the years since 1915 but without duplicating references gathered by Hill 1959, emphasizing publications since 1957.
+Hans Schlüter, Index Libycus: Bibliography of Libya, 1957–1969, with supplementary material 1915–1956 (Boston, 1972).
+Contains 4,418 entries covering the years since 1915 but without duplicating references gathered by Hill 1959, emphasizing publications since 1957.

 Compiled as part of a SOAS research project on Libya in the 1990s led by J.A.
 Allan and K.S.
 McLachlan, who both produced other research on Libya.
-Limited to mostly politics and economics and includes a number of newspaper and magazine articles.
+A total of 528 entires, mostly politics and economics, including a number of newspaper and magazine articles in various languages.